Year started the Program:

 Where did you attend undergraduate school and what was your major/minor?

-What you did (if anything) between undergraduate and graduate school?
+What (if anything) did you do between undergraduate and graduate school?

 I often attend various clinically-oriented symposia and talks on campus that focus on current issues in the treatment of cancer.
 I think it provides additional context for the work often conducted in a research lab.